 UHV is now a dynamic destination university in the Coastal Bend region of Texas that serves the educational needs, promotes the economic well-being and advances the quality of life for the university and community through teaching, research and service excellence.
-Through the years, UHV’s enrollment has grown to more than 4,400 students, and the university confers about 1,000 degrees annually.
-UHV boasts nearly 16,000 alumni.
+Through the years, UHV’s enrollment has grown to more than 4,000 students, and the university confers about 1,392 degrees annually.
+UHV boasts more than 22,000 alumni.

-Under the leadership of Interim President Vic Morgan, UHV offers undergraduate and graduate degrees in four schools: Arts & Sciences, Business Administration, Education & Human Development, and Nursing.
-Programs are offered both face to face and online at the Victoria campus in addition to Fort Bend and Harris County teaching centers in collaboration with other colleges and universities.
+Under the leadership of President Bob Glenn, UHV offers undergraduate and graduate degrees in four colleges: Business, Education & Health Professions, Liberal Arts & Social Sciences, and Natural & Applied Science.
+Programs are offered both online and face to face at the Victoria campus in addition to UHV Katy.
 UHV serves transfer students through dual admissions programs with Victoria College, Wharton County Junior College, Coastal Bend College, Houston Community College, Lone Star College and others.

-Freshman applicants who graduate from a U.S. high school or earn a GED certificate must meet two of the three following requirements to be eligible for regular admission: They must rank in the top 50 percent of their graduating senior class; their overall high school grade-point average must be at least 2.0 on a 4.0 scale under the “recommended” or “advanced” high school program; and they must have a minimum score of 18 on the Enhanced American College Test or a minimum score of 860 on the Scholastic Assessment Test.
+Freshman applicants who graduate from a U.S. high school or earn a GED certificate must meet two of the three following requirements to be eligible for regular admission: They must rank in the top 50 percent of their graduating senior class; their overall high school grade-point average must be at least 2.0 on a 4.0 scale; and they must have a minimum score of 18 on the Enhanced American College Test or a minimum score of 940 on the New Scholastic Assessment Test.
 UHV also offers a test-optional admissions standard for students who graduate in the top 60 percent of their high school class and have a minimum GPA of 2.5.
 Applicants are automatically admitted if they graduated in the top 10 percent of their class.
 Undergraduate students who are transfer students (with 12 or more semester credit hours of college courses) can be admitted if they have earned at least a 2.0 GPA in all nonremedial, college-level coursework from an accredited institution and submit the appropriate paperwork.

 Graduate Education and Research

-The UHV master’s programs open up career opportunities for students.
-The university offers master’s programs in many areas, including education, business, nursing, publishing, forensic psychology, creative writing and computer information systems.
-Research/sponsored program expenditures at UHV were more than $990,000 for fiscal year 2013-2014.
+UHV’s master’s and specialist programs open up career opportunities for students.
+The university offers graduate programs in many areas, including education, business, publishing, forensic psychology, creative writing and computer information systems.
+Research/sponsored program expenditures at UHV were more than $416,867 for Fiscal Year 2021.